tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Activities/Scheduling.md

 column names: id int, rosterId int, teamId int, weekNum int, homeOrAway bool, oppTeamId int, matchDateTime date(MM-DD-YYYY HH:MM:SS)

 ## Viewing a schedule
 When a user clicks on the Scheduling link under Activites a user will be directed to the schedule page.
-Once loaded into the page it will be mostly blank with a prompt telling a user to select the roster the user wish to view the schedule for.
+Once loaded into the page it will be mostly blank with a dropdown to select the roster the user wish to view the schedule for.

 It will by default load all weeks that were defined when the Season was created.